marcellino-ornelas/templates/docs/guide/getting-started/settings/prompting.md

 ##### Answering prompts threw the module

 To answer prompts in javascript using the module.
-Use the `loadConfig` function.
+Use the `setAnswers` function.

 ```js
 const Templates = require('tps');